hiroyasuakada/3D-Human-Pose-Perception-from-Egocentric-Stereo-Videos/README.md

 Please modify the arguments above.
 The pose predictions will be saved in `./results/UnrealEgoData_rw_test_pose (raw and zip versions)`.

 **For quantitative results of your methods, please follow the instructions in [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/) and submit a zip version.**

+Also, note that UnrealEgo2 is fully compatible with [UnrealEgo](https://github.com/hiroyasuakada/UnrealEgo).
+This means that you can train your method on UnrealEgo2 and test it on UnrealEgo, and vice versa.
+The test data of UnrealEgo is **publicly available**, including 72 body joint annotations (32 for body and 40 for hand), whereas the test data of UnrealEgo2 and UnrealEgo-RW are not (See "Evaluation" section of our benchmark challenge page).